Bloomington Academy

-The Academy of Science and Entrepreneurship (previously named "Bloomington New Tech High School") is a high school in Bloomington, Indiana, United States which utilizes Project Based Learning.
-The Academy opened in fall 2008 with a class size of 96 students, the school serves students in 9th-12th grades, and at the beginning, added a class each year, with up to 100 students per grade.
-In May 2009, the class of 2012 had 50-65 students, and 58 Students graduated in the class of 2012.
+Bloomington Academy (previously named "The Academy of Science and Entrepreneurship" and "Bloomington New Tech High School") is a high school in Bloomington, Indiana, United States which utilizes Project Based Learning.
+It is a part of the Monroe County Community School Corporation.
+The Academy opened in fall 2008 with a class size of 96 students, the school serves students in 9th–12th grades, and at the beginning, added a class each year, with up to 100 students per grade.
+In May 2009, the class of 2012 had 50–65 students, and 58 Students graduated in the class of 2012.
 The school has a 1:1 student to computer ratio.
 While this was remarkable at the creation of the school it has since become the standard across MCCSC.

 History

-The Academy of Science and Entrepreneurship in Bloomington, Indiana is part of the larger New Tech Network, which includes over 100 schools across the United States.
+Bloomington Academy in Bloomington, Indiana is part of the larger New Tech Network, which includes over 100 schools across the United States.
 The school is funded through district funds, state grants, and community donations.
-The Academy building was originally the Rogers Building Supplies main building.
+The Bloomington Academy building was originally the Rogers Building Supplies main building.
 It was renovated to become a school.
-In 2018, The Academy received STEM certification by the Indiana Department of Education.
+In 2018, Bloomington Academy received STEM certification by the Indiana Department of Education.
+Bloomington Academy received Early College High School certification during the 2022–2023 academic year.

-The New Tech model is characterized by three principles: